 Vision: To become a centre of excellence in education of economics.

-The graduate program of DoE is composed of a M.Sc. and Ph.D programs.
+The graduate program of Department of Economics is composed of a M.Sc. and Ph.D programs.
 M.Sc.
 Program is designed to deepen the understanding of core topics in macroeconomics, microeconomics and econometrics.
 There are two types of M.Sc. programs, one with a requirement of thesis writing and the other with a requirement of completing 7 elective courses instead of a thesis.
 Students are supposed to take 4 core and 3 elective courses and either write a master thesis or to take an additional 7 elective courses according to the type of program they are enrolled in.

 The Ph.D. program on the other hand aims to maintain specialization of students in one (or more) of a variety of topics spanning political economy, economic history, macroeconomics, microeconomics, international economics, monetary theory, CGE models, development economics, macroeconomic issues of developing countries, industrial economics and applied econometrics.